biothings/biothings.api/docs/tutorial/web.rst

 Finishing this tutorial, you have completed the most common steps to customize biothings.api.
-The customization starts from passing a different parameter at launch time and evolve to modifying the app code from at different levels.
+The customization starts from passing a different parameter at launch time and evolve to modifying the app code at different levels.
 I hope you feel confident running biothings API now and please check out the documentation page for more details on customizing APIs.